Why Conduct Prescribed Burning?

 It’s also essential to consider the ecological benefits.
 Every managed area has a list of ecological goals we hope to meet through burning.
 We also consider the strategic benefit of a prescribed burn on the landscape.
 With any prescribed fire, one of the end results is a decrease in fuel load, and in certain areas, this can create a fuel break to protect nearby homes and private property.

-The city’s Forest Ecosystem Management Plan and Grassland Ecosystem Management Plan – which lay out how OSMP will accomplish its ecological responsibilities mandated by the department’s charter – identify prescribed fire as an important management tool and a high-priority conservation strategy.
+The city’s Forest Ecosystem Management Plan PDF and Grassland Ecosystem Management Plan PDF – which lay out how OSMP will accomplish its ecological responsibilities mandated by the department’s charter – identify prescribed fire as an important management tool and a high-priority conservation strategy.

 The City of Boulder seeks to inform the public about planned burns in advance of any ignitions through social media updates through the city’s Facebook, Twitter and NextDoor accounts and a press release to local media.
 A banner on top of BoulderColorado.gov will also appear when the city is conducting burns.